blynkkk/docs/getting-started/activating-devices/README.md

 This method is recommended for prototyping stages or when you build a device for yourself.
 It's the most simple method that works with any supported hardware and any connection type.

-On a high level, you manually create a new device and then place the generated AuthToken to your device
+On a high level, you manually create a new device and then place the generated AuthToken to your device.

 The main difference from WiFi provisioning is that AuthToken should be manually generated and flashed to the device before it can be used.